ElfoCompany/Elfo.RoundOnboarding/README.md

 This repository is menat to keep track of exercises for Round onboarding.
 Create a git repository (on your personal GitHub or where you prefer) with four folders, one for each following topic.
 Place the your solutions inside the corresponding folder.
-For codepens create your own account on codepen.io, fork the pen and implemnt the solution.
+For codepens create your own account on [codepen.io](https://codepen.io), fork the pen and implement the solution.

 ## ASP .NET Core